coding-competitions/ghost-in-the-shell/README.md

 ## Submissions

 To submit an entry to this competition, start off by forking this repo.
 Create a new subdirectory under `_bots/` to house your entry, and develop your code under there.

-Write a `README.md` file which includes the relevant information as described in the [Challenge](#Challenge).
-Once you're satisfied with the results, submit a pull request to have your entry merged in with the others.
+You may use any word lists / lexicons / corpora data you like to train AI, to parse inputs or construct responses, but all data used must be freely available and open to inspection by others by download, or the data must be included as source code in the submission (and should be kept to a reasonable size).
+This includes for example,

+  - [Princeton's WordNet Lexicon][2]
+  - [Open Source Shakespeare Database][3]
+  - A log of a given Twitter user's tweets

+However, this would *exclude* any data that is not freely available or cannot be readily inspected by others, such as,

+  - [IBM's Watson][4] or other closed-source or cloud-hosted AI.
+  - [Mechanical Turk][5]-type solutions that offload work to human.

+Whatever data is used, you must explain were that data came from and how that data is used by your bot.

+You may additionally use any libraries beyond the core libraries of your platform, but you must explain how each library is used by your bot.

 Contestants may submit multiple entries.

 Entries must be submitted as a pull request on or before **Wednesday, October 30, 2019**.

 ## Judging